-We have performed the procedures enumerated below, which were agreed to by the Office of the State Auditor, to the accounting records of the City of Shaw, Mississippi, solely to assist the Office of the State Auditor in evaluating the City of Shaw, Mississippi's, compliance with certain laws and regulations as of September 30, 2017, and for the year then ended.
-Management is responsible for the City of Shaw, Mississippi's, compliance with certain laws and regulations as of September 30, 2017, and for the year then ended.
+We have performed the procedures enumerated below, which were agreed to by the Office of the State Auditor, to the accounting records of the City of Shaw, Mississippi, solely to assist the Office of the State Auditor in evaluating the City of Shaw, Mississippi's, compliance with certain laws and regulations as of September 30, 2018, and for the year then ended.
 Management is responsible for the City of Shaw, Mississippi's, compliance with those requirements.
 This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of these procedures is solely the responsibility of the Office of the State Auditor, State of Mississippi.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purposes.